strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 <iframe src="https://stackblitz.com/edit/angular-zytccc?embed=1&file=app/app.component.ts" style="height: 500px; width:100%"></iframe>

-**Note:** You can open the devtools on the network tab to see the network requests.

 ### Polling and reset

 The previous polling strategy can introduce some unnecessary backend calls.
 Lets think about the following scenario.
 Our timer stream triggers every 10s.
 After the app has started and has been running for 19s, the user clicks the button, triggering a backend call.
 And after 20s our timer stream fires as well, also triggering a backend call.
 This means that at both the 19th and the 20th second, we are fetching the data.
 This might be a little overkill.

 Lets think about how we can fix this.
 We already have a stream that will fetch the data immediately and then again and again with 10s in between.
 And actually, that's all we need.
 When we have this stream, and the user clicks the button, we can just restart this stream.
-Becuase, when we restart this stream, we are fetching the data immediately (which is what we want when the user clicks), and again after 10 seconds.
+Since, when we restart this stream, we are fetching the data immediately (which is what we want when the user clicks), and again after 10 seconds.
 The ASCII marble diagram looks like this:

 ```
 bitcoin:            -(b|)
 user clicks:                            C
-trigger$:           0------1------2-----|0------1------2-----|
+trigger$:           0------1------2-----!0------1------2-----|
                     \      \      \      \      \      \
                      -(b|)  -(b|)  -(b|)  -(b|)  -(b|)  -(b|)

 polledBitcoin$     ----b------b------b------b------b------b--
 ```

+**Note:** In ASCII marble diagrams, the '!' means that the stream is unsubscribed from.

 In the marble diagram above, 'C' denotes the user click.
 In that case, we want to unsubscribe from the previous execution of our `trigger$` and execute it again.
 Lets see how we can do this in the code: